 FAQ: Are opals suitable for mens’ rings?
 Do men wear opal rings?
 Are opals strong enough for a man’s opal ring?

-Opals are one of the world’s most amazing gemstones, and men all over the world are taking advantage of opal’s striking colours to create a unique, masculine piece of opal jewelry.
+Opals are one of the world’s most amazing gemstones, and men all over the world are taking advantage of opal’s striking colours to create a unique, masculine piece of opal jewellery.
 However, it’s important to do your research if you’re thinking about buying a mens’ opal ring or having a custom opal ring made.
 Since men are usually much harder on their jewellery, mens’ rings usually need to be much harder wearing than ladies’ rings.

 Since opal is not as hard as diamonds (see caring for opal for more details), you do need to take precautions to ensure your opal doesn’t get damaged.
 Opals rank at about 6 on the Mohs scale of mineral hardness, whereas diamonds rank at 10.
 To put this into perspective, opals are about the same hardness as glass.
 There are a number of ways you can ensure the maximum security and durability of your opal.
 Much like opal engagement rings, you should consult the advice of experts before going ahead and buying an opal ring.

 Opals Down Under has made hundreds of customised opal rings, and we’ve got mens’ rings down to a fine art.
 Here are our tips to help you get the best out of your opal ring:

 - Pick a rub-over (bezel) setting.
 This is pretty much a “must” for mens’ opal rings, as rub-over settings provide much better protection and security for your opal (See the above photo for an example).
 A thin bezel of gold follows and covers the edge of the stone, protecting damage from impact, and ensuring the stone stays securely in place.
 Claw settings are much less secure, provide little protection, and can wear down over time – especially in rings.